CGSbioinfo/Microarray/README.md

 This script holds the functions responsible for: reading in and loading the CEL files, transforming these using the GCCN-SST algorithm, excluding any samples specified in analysis_info.txt, applying RMA normalization and running the pairwise comparisons to give a list of regulated genes.
 The correct functions are called in the driver script, relating to the arguments given in the analyis info file.

 #### report_engine.R
-If a report needs to be generated, this script is run and should produce an HTML output of an Rmarkdown report, detailing the analysis steps, QC, data plots and results tables. *This script is still to be completed.*
+If a report needs to be generated, this script is run and should produce an HTML output of an Rmarkdown report and an Rmd file, detailing the analysis steps, QC, data plots and results tables.

+In order to send the report to a customer, who is not able to access our servers, you will need to copy the .Rmd report file, "biblio.bib" file, the "control_QC", "raw_data_plots", "results", and "rma_data_plots" directories into a separate folder e.g. ("N.Testers_reportfiles").
+Then open the .Rmd file in Rstudio and press "Knit".
+This should produce an .html version of the analysis report into your newly created directory (N.Testers_reportfiles), using the plots within that directory.

+The folder can now be zipped and sent to the customer, who should be able to see all the required tables and plots within the report and also in the separate folders, should they wish to look at them that way.

 ### Standard pipeline command example